 Bike mirrors are fully adjustable.
 A series of hinges or a ball and socket joint allows you to change the angle of the mirror for the best view of the road behind.
 Some mirrors can be moved closer and further from your eye as well.

 Cars have come standard with mirrors since the 1920s.
 Bikes never come with mirrors.
-If you want to use a cycling mirror, you’ll have to buy it aftermarket.
-Mirrors are popular among recumbent riders, commuters, bicycle tourists, and older cyclists.
+If you want to use a cycling rear view mirror, you’ll have to buy it aftermarket.
+Bike rear view mirrors are popular among recumbent riders, commuters, bicycle tourists, and older cyclists.
 Most mountain bikers and road cyclists don’t use mirrors.

 Pros and Cons of Bike Mirrors